-Doctors suspect vaping behind dozens of lung illnesses in US
+Doctors suspect vaping behind dozens of lung illnesses in U.S.

-NEW YORK (AP) — As many as 50 people in at least six states have come down with breathing illnesses that may be linked to e-cigarettes or other vaping products.
+NEW YORK — As many as 50 people in at least six states have come down with breathing illnesses that may be linked to e-cigarettes or other vaping products.

 No deaths have been reported, but at least a few have come close.